 The previous section of the Centenary Way came from Sharpe Howe.
 This is the last section of the walk, finishing on Filey Brigg.
 It’s an easy walk of just under 4 miles.
 The route crosses farmland and then through holiday parks on the outskirts of Filey.
 The final part of the walk follows the coast and seafront before it finishes at the stone marker on Filey Brigg which marks the end of the Wolds Way and Cleveland Way.

 The last part of the Centenary Way is covered by the Ordnance Survey Map of Scarborough, Bridlington & Flamborough Head.
 OS Explorer Map 301 covers the east coast of Yorkshire around Scarborough, Bridlington and Flamborough Head.
-Highlights of the area include: Cleveland Way, Yorkshire Wolds Way and North Sea Trail.
+Highlights of the area include the Cleveland Way, Yorkshire Wolds Way and North Sea Trail.
 With this map you also get a code for use on your iOS or Android smartphone or tablet.
-The OS Explorer map for Scarborough, Bridlington & Flamborough Head is available in both the standard paper version and weatherproof ‘Active’ version.
+The map is available in both the standard paper version and the weatherproof ‘Active’ version.

 Filey to Filey Brigg